tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/get-indexer-status.md

                     "name" : "The operation name describing where the error occurred.
 For example, 'Enrichment.LanguageDetectionSkill.SkillName'", "errorMessage" : "Document key cannot be missing or empty.", "statusCode" : 400,
-                    "details" : "Any additional details, such as the WebApi response.", "documentationLink" : "A link to relevant documentation.
+                    "details" : "Any additional details, such as the WebApi response if executing a custom skill failed.", "documentationLink" : "A link to relevant documentation.
 For example, 'https://go.microsoft.com/fwlink/?linkid=2099692'""
                 }
             ],